A conversation with Kotaro Ikura

 [Nishimura] So that means there's no room for cheating?

 [Ikura] That's right.
 The mistakes are obvious and easy to see.
 You can see the iron flying.
-Sometimes it cracks or loses its shape.
-It's difficult because you have to push the limits to make blue-and-white porcelain.
-We don't hide any of the techniques, and we explain all the methods of Hotarute, but even so, we still can't produce the same piece.
+It can crack or lose its shape.
+It's difficult to make blue-and-white porcelain because you have to push the limits.

 [Nishimura] Are there any directions you would like to pursue in the future?